disafronov/python-logging-objects-with-schema/README.md

 In this case the `tags` value is rejected, a `DataProblem` is recorded with a JSON message containing field, error, and value information.

-and an ERROR message is logged **after** the log record has been emitted with the JSON format: `{"validation_errors": [{"field": "...", "error": "...", "value": "..."}]}`.
+And an ERROR message is logged **after** the log record has been emitted with the JSON format: `{"validation_errors": [{"field": "...", "error": "...", "value": "..."}]}`.
 All fields are serialized via `repr()` for safety and consistency.